Nevvman18/rs41-nfw/fw/OPERATION_MANUAL.md

 <img src="./photos/aprs-waterfall.png" alt="aprs-waterfall" style="height:20%"/><br>
 </p><br>

 This implementation is a standard APRS 1200bd modem with tones at 1200Hz and 2200Hz.
-It supports 2 message formats - standard for HAB tracking and WX format for weather station reports, which currently only send temperature external in their reports, and internal temperature and battery voltage in APRS comment.
+It supports 2 message formats - standard for HAB tracking and WX format for weather station reports, which currently send temperature and humidity external in their reports, and internal temperature and battery voltage in APRS comment.